pulkitmathurgoogle/ApplicationIntegrationBootCamp/labs/pub-sub-trigger-Salesforce/README.md

 To test the new integration from the Pub/Sub topics page, do the following steps:
 - Go to the Pub/Sub topics page in the Cloud console
 - Search for and then select the topic that you created.
-- From the topic details page, click + Publish Message to open the Publish Message configuration pane.
+- From the "MESSAGES" section of the topic details page, click + Publish Message to open the Publish Message configuration pane.
 - In the Message body field, enter:
   {
-    "Name": "Samuel",
+    "Name": "<yourfirstname>",
-    "LastName": "Jackson"
+    "LastName": "<yourlastname>"
   }
 - Click Publish to publish the message to the topic and trigger your integration.